syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ## Change different calendar views

-The .NET MAUI Calendar control provides four different types of views to display dates and it can be assigned to the control by using the `View` property.
-The control is assigned to the Month view by default.
+The .NET MAUI Calendar control provides four different types of views to display dates, and it can be assigned to the control using the `View` property.
+By default, the control is assigned to the Month view.
 Initially, all Calendar views will show the current date.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}